Reading with Relevance

 Evidence of effectiveness

-Results from a quasi-experimental (QE) evaluation conducted in the 2017-2018 school year (unpublished report written in 2020) supported the effectiveness of Reading with Relevance for elementary school students.
-The evaluation included 229 students in grades 3 to 5 in urban, Title 1 schools in the US West region (Black =62%, Latinx =20%; 74% of the student body at the treatment school were eligible for FRPL).
-This evaluation found that students who participated in the program had significantly higher student-reported behavioral school engagement (this construct taps into ability to focus, follow directions, and pay attention despite distractions) compared to students in the control group (outcomes reported approximately 1 year after baseline with controlling for pretest outcomes).
+Results from a QE conducted in the 2017-2018 school year (unpublished report written in 2020) supported the effectiveness of Reading with Relevance for elementary school students.
+The evaluation included 229 students in grades 3 to 5 in urban, Title 1 schools in the U.S. West region (62% Black, 20% Latinx; 74% of the student body at the treatment school were eligible for FRPL).
+This evaluation found that students who participated in the program had significantly higher student-reported behavioral school engagement (this construct taps into ability to focus, follow directions, and pay attention despite distractions) compared to students in the control group (outcomes reported approximately one year after baseline with controlling for pretest outcomes).
 Additionally, students who participated in the Reading with Relevance program had significant improvements in their perception of school safety compared to students in the control group.

 /